 When nannies are in charge of mealtimes, parents may overlook the logistics — like whether there’s actually any food in the house.

 “If I’m nannying in your home, please make sure your kid has food,” says Sam.
 “It’s very frustrating to spend our own money to take your kid to get food because the fridge is empty.”

-The solution: Parents should always make sure they have enough food for their kids to eat not only all meals while the nanny is on duty, but also healthy snacks.
+The solution: Parents should always make sure they have enough food for their kids to eat all their meals while the nanny is on duty, as well as some healthy snacks.
 If nannies are expected to go grocery shopping, parents should be clear about those terms early on, and they should offer a way to pay for the food so nannies don’t have to pay out-of-pocket (even if they’ll be reimbursed).
 Grocery delivery services are also convenient for parents who don’t have time to grocery shop.